 PPC ads can come in multiple formats and are continually developing.
 The type of ad you display will depend on what you’re hoping to achieve as a business.
-Knowing about the different routes you can take towards meeting those goals is the first step to improving your PPC performance.
+Understanding the different routes you can take towards meeting those goals is the first key step to improving your PPC performance.

-As a digital marketing agency – we are often asked about the various PPC ad formats available.
-We thought it would be a good idea to share an overview of the major formats that you can access across Google Ads.
+As a digital marketing agency – we are often asked about the various PPC ad formats available for our clients.
+We’ve decided to share an overview of the major formats that you can access across Google Ads.

 Text ads traditionally include two headlines and one description.
 However, responsive text ads can now contain up to three headlines and have the option to write two 90 character descriptions.